Pizza Dough Hydration Explained

 With very elastic pizza dough, you need to stretch out your dough with exaggerated intent.
 It will take twice the amount of stretch to loosen up the extremely springy dough.

 The carbon dioxide gas produced by yeast gives the pizza crust its airy texture, and the alcohol, which burns off during baking, leaves behind one of the most critical components – Flavor!

 When flour is mixed with water and kneaded, it becomes very elastic.
 The flour and water mixture in pizza dough becomes stretchy like a balloon because of a wheat protein known as gluten.

 Sticky pizza doughs higher in water content will form larger bubbles in your dough, resulting in a crispier crust.

-Crust Structure (Hole Structure)
+Effect of Pizza Dough Hydration on the Crust Structure (Hole Structure)

-These variations will all have considerable differences in how the cell structure or how big or small the holes inside the dough ends up looking.
+These variations will all have considerable differences in the cell structure or how big or small the holes inside the dough look.

 Creating the Perfect Balance